 - ¼ cup heavy cream

-- for serving: naan or rice, fresh cilantro or parsley leaves
+- For serving: rice and naan, raiti, and fresh cilantro or parsley

 Amy’s Kitchen Coach Tips